jorgealiaga36/nit-video-capture/README.md

 Where:
 * `--video-format` or `-vf`: Video format selected (grayscale or corrected).
+Where:
+       - Grayscale format records video in `.mkv` format.
+       - Corrected format records video in `.RAW` format (specific video format given by the manufacturer).
 * `--output-source` or `-ins`: Output recorded video root.

 ### 2.1.
 Intructions